tomszilagyi/digeno/README.md

 changing your problem definition -- while the workers keep running and wait for the master to reengage them.

+## Algorithm

+DiGenO implements a *steady state* evolution algorithm.
+By this we mean that after an initial population is built up, subsequent evolution is performed on a continuous basis, swapping out old instances in the population for new ones piecewise.
+This is in contrast with more conventional evolutional algorithms that iterate by generating a complete successor population at once.
+They usually do this by keeping a few percent of instances (the "elite") intact, and filling up the rest by mutations and cross-overs of instances selected from the preexisting pool.

+Instead of this, DiGenO generates, evaluates and releases into the population new instance candidates on a continuous basis, thereby performing a more gradual evolution.
+Each occasion of releasing a newly generated instance into the population is called a *reduction*.
+The number of reductions is a metric showing how many steps the genetic algorithm has done, and is similar to (but much larger than) the count of successive populations evolved with a conventional algorithm.

 ## Configuration

 The file `digeno.config` contains options for DiGenO master.
 Currently